diya-thabet/hirfa-backend/README.md

 2.  **Set up MySQL:**
     * Create a database named `freelance_db`.
-    * Update your `application.properties` file with your MySQL credentials.
+    * Update your `application.yml` file with your MySQL credentials.

 3.  **Build the project:**
     ```bash